Ajit Ram Verma: Career

-Scientific Contributions
+Scientific contributions

-Verma's early work on spiral growth of crystals has been featured on the Nature physics portal under the Looking Back section.
+Verma's early work on spiral growth of crystals has been featured on the Naturephysics portal under the "looking back" section.

 Society for Scientific Values

 Verma was one of the founding members of the Society for Scientific Values (SSV), a voluntary body set up to emphasise "the need to promote integrity, objectivity and ethical values in the pursuit of science".
 The first meeting of SSV was held in June 1984, and it was formally registered as a Society under the Societies Registration Act (1860) on 18 August 1986.
 P. N. Tiwari, the founder Secretary of SSV, writes, "Dr. Verma, not only expressed his clear and certain views about the ethical and spiritual values that one has to have for doing genuine and good science but he also expressed his equally certain, frank and strong views about the kind of action that should be taken against a scientist who is found guilty of misconduct in research and publication."